Predicting the 5 most likely Iowa scenarios - Local News 8

 Predicting the 5 most likely Iowa scenarios

 Welcome to 2020!
-With just 1 day until the Iowa caucuses, the 2020 election is officially upon us.
+Now that the Iowa caucuses have arrived, the 2020 election is officially upon us.
 Every Sunday, I outline the 5 BIG storylines you need to know to understand the upcoming week on the campaign trail.
 This week, I lay out my predictions for 5 possible “winners” from Iowa — with No. 1 being my best guess on the most likely outcome.

 Tell your friends to subscribe to The Point newsletter here!